shailbala/DSVV-MCA25-TestProject/Optional/Assignment01/ReadMe.md

 * Are there any rows which have no author?
 Did you remove all the non-book products?
 * What is the total count of books in the AWGP Store?
 * Get all the unique author names.
 There are names for the same author.
 Can you update it to have a single format for each author?
-* Some author names contain extra symbols which is not desirable.
-Can you update that?
+* Look at ImgSource, some of them are invalid and contain '---' as the image name.
+Can you update these to have empty or null value?
 * **Optional**: Explore the column named 'Extra'.
 Are any of these values useful?
 Can we extract some information from these values?
 * Save the dataframe to file named "allAwgpBooks.csv".
 * Split the dataframe based on the languages.
 For each language, save a different file with the format AwgpBooks[Lang].csv.
 Example: AwgpBooksEn.csv, AwgpBooksHi.csv